hdbreaker/Nimhawk/DEVELOPERS.md

 - Encrypted communication with the server
 - Support for various command types (filesystem, network, execution, etc.)
 - Robust error handling for network disconnection scenarios
+- Workspaces for Improved Operation Segregation: Utilizes workspaces to segregate operations, enhancing organization and management of implants within different operational contexts.

 #### 2. Backend Server

-The Nimhawk backend is written in Python and consists of two independent servers:
+The Nimhawk backend is written in Python and consists of three independent servers ( Two are really important and the other one if a Worker that update stuff in backgroupd ):

 **Implants Server:**
 - Exclusively handles communication with implants